 Social media is an excellent way to connect and stay in touch with loved ones and close friends.
-Sometimes, the apps can go a step too far and will violate your privacy.
+However, sometimes the apps can go a step too far and cross over into violating your privacy.

 Many social media apps have features that share your location, let people know that you are online, and show whether you have read someone’s message.